 Having a gender identity or sexual orientation that conflicts with social expectations can be challenging, even in a culture you call your own.
 When you venture out in the world, you carry your identity with you even if it is not readily apparent to those around you.
-Going abroad can therefore represent a second "coming out", and you will need to make decisions about how and when to express your LGBT identity.
+Going abroad can therefore represent a second "coming out", and you will need to make decisions about how and when to express your LGBTQ identity.
 If you currently enjoy a community of supportive friends and/or family, contact with those people may be limited to email or other means of long-distance sharing while you are away.
 It is therefore helpful to think about what kind of support may be available to you in your new environment.

-Just as the level of support from the local community may vary, some programs may be better equipped to address the needs of LGBT students than others.
+Just as the level of support from the local community may vary, some programs may be better equipped to address the needs of LGBTQ students than others.
 Any study abroad program available to UI students is a possibility.
 The key is to identify your expectations and clarify what kind of support the programs you consider are able to offer.
-Careful program selection and solid pre-departure planning will help you identify opportunities that will allow your LGBT identity to be an asset, not a barrier, to your cross-cultural learning.
+Careful program selection and solid pre-departure planning will help you identify opportunities that will allow your LGBTQ identity to be an asset, not a barrier, to your cross-cultural learning.

-Study Abroad Advising and LGBT Identity
+Study Abroad Advising and LGBTQ Identity

-Your study abroad advisor will be able to offer insight or recommend resources to learn more about the attitudes toward LGBT individuals in your potential study abroad location.
+Your study abroad advisor will be able to offer insight or recommend resources to learn more about the attitudes toward LGBTQ individuals in your potential study abroad location.
 Concerns about your sexual orientation or gender identity should not be a barrier to studying abroad.
 Please call the Study Abroad office at 319-335-0353 to schedule an appointment with study abroad advisor.

 You will be encouraged to consider all program options, and to address any concerns related to identity with the staff of potential programs.
 Your study abroad advisor can help you decide how best to address the issue with program staff if you are in need of advice or assistance.